+Dr Stephen Wilson Deputy Chairperson 20 August 2008 -------------------------------------- ----------------

+Dr Stephen Wilson is a rehabilitation physician with clinical experience in managing the health of people experiencing homelessness.
+Dr Wilson is involved in teaching as an Adjunct Associate Professor at the University of Notre Dame, and has Clinical Appointments at the Mater Hospital and the Royal North Shore Hospital.

+Sumithira Thavapalan was appointed as a Director and Treasurer of the Haymarket Foundation in January 2019.
+Ms Thavapalan holds a Bachelor of Commerce with Class One Honours from the University of New South Wales and is a Chartered Accountant.
+Sumithira has extensive experience working in senior financial and leadership roles across ASX Listed Companies, top 4 Professional Services Firms, Government and Not-for-profit.
+She is passionate about providing quality of life outcomes for vulnerable people in our community.

-DIRECTOR'S NAME QUALIFICATIONS, EXPERIENCE & OTHER INFORMATION Mr Peter Valpiani Date appointed: Qualifications and experience: Company Secretary 9 October 2017 Peter Valpiani was appointed as a Director and Company Secretary of the Haymarket Foundation in October 2017.
+Peter Valpiani was appointed as a Director and Company Secretary of the Haymarket Foundation in October 2017.
 Mr Valpiani holds a Master of Business Administration from the Macquarie Graduate School of Management, as well as professional qualifications in Project and Change Management.
-Peter is currently the Chief Executive Officer of the Haymarket Foundation and an associate lecturer at Sydney University, and has spent his career working in the Homelessness and Not-for-profit Sector.
-Mr Jeff Smith Date appointed: Qualifications and experience: Director 18 May 2016 Jeff Smith has been a Director of the Haymarket Foundation for the past three years.
+Peter is currently the Chief Executive Officer of the Haymarket Foundation an associate lecturer at the University of Sydney and was elected to the Board of NADA as Finance Executive in November 2019.

+DIRECTOR'S NAME POSITION DATE APPOINTED Mr Jeff Smith Director 18 May 2016

+Jeff Smith has been a Director of the Haymarket Foundation for the past three years.
 Mr Smith is a solicitor and holds a Master of Laws from Sydney University and a Bachelor of Arts/Law from Macquarie University.
 Jeff works as a senior consultant at Westwood Spice, a purpose-based consultancy firm where he specialises in governance, sustainability, and environmental law.
 He is a passionate supporter of social justice, having sat on the boards of the Total Environment Centre, the Environmental Planning and Law Association and Community Legal Centres NSW.

-Ms Patricia Bramble Date appointed: Qualifications and experience: Director 15 September 2010 Trish Bramble has been a Director of the Haymarket Foundation for the past nine years.
+Ms Patricia Bramble Director 15 September 2010 --------------------- ---------- ------------------- --

+Trish Bramble has been a Director of the Haymarket Foundation for the past nine years.
 Ms Bramble holds degrees in management and adult education from the University of Technology Sydney and has spent her career working in the Community Services Sector.
 Trish is an experienced Not-for-profit executive who has led multiple services and change initiatives, and currently sits as a director of Homelessness NSW.
-Dr Stephen Wilson Date appointed: Qualifications and experience: Director 20 August 2008 Dr Stephen Wilson has been a Director of the Haymarket Foundation for the past 11 years.
-Stephen is a rehabilitation physician with clinical experience in managing the health of people suffering homelessness.
-Dr Wilson is involved in teaching as an Adjunct Associate Professor at the University of Notre Dame, and has Clinical Appointments at the Mater Hospital and the Royal North Shore Hospital.

-DIRECTOR'S NAME QUALIFICATIONS, EXPERIENCE & OTHER INFORMATION

-Ms Marion Downey Director

-Date appointed: 28 May 2019
+Richard Boyer has been a Director of the Haymarket Foundation for the past seven years.
+Mr Boyer holds a degree in Economics and Computer Sciences from the University of Canberra and was a senior executive in the financial services sector specialising in strategy, technology and service management.
+Since retirement, Richard has committed his time to supporting community and environmental causes as well as managing farming enterprises in South Australia.

-Marion Downey was appointed as a Director of the Haymarket Foundation in May 2019.
-Ms Downey is an experienced medical journalist, publisher and public relations manager.
-Previous positions she has held include Health Writer of the Sydney Morning Herald, Editorial Director of Haymarket Publishing (Medical Division) in the UK and most recently the Communications Manager of the National Drug and Alcohol Research Centre at UNSW Sydney.
+Marion Downey is an experienced medical journalist, publisher and public relations manager.
+Previous positions she has held include Health Writer of the Sydney Morning Herald, Editorial Director of Haymarket Publishing (Medical Division) in the UK a Communications Manager of the National Drug and Alcohol Research Centre at UNSW Sydney and Communications Manager at Service NSW for Business, responsible for COVID-19 and bushfire communications.
 Her previous board experience includes serving as a community representative on the Board of Governors of Elizabeth Garrett Anderson School in London, England and Secretary of the P&C of St George Girls High School.
 She has a passion for supporting and sharing the stories of vulnerable populations and is currently completing a Master of Public Policy and Governance at UNSW Sydney.

-Mr John Sheahan (QC) Director

-Date appointed: 20 July 2011

-Date resigned: 27 February 2019

-Qualifications and experience: John Sheahan QC has been a Director of the Haymarket Foundation for the past seven years.
-Mr Sheahan was admitted as a barrister in 1984, took silk in 1997, and has worked on many high-profile cases including as Council Assisting the Special Commission of Inquiry into transactions involving James Hardie.
-John is also a member of the board of governors of the Law and Justice Foundation and was appointed to the Takeovers Panel in 2014.
-John was granted a leave of absence from the Haymarket Board in May 2018 due to his commitments as part of the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry, and resigned in February 2019.